dhavalpandey/ecosmart/README.md

 ### 3. Accumulation and Prediction

 -   **Frame Accumulation:**

     -   After detecting a stable object (after a 5-second cooldown), the detected region is extracted and resized consistently.
-    -   Several frames (as determined by ACCUM_COUNT) are accumulated to form a robust median ROI.
+    -   Several frames (as determined by `ACCUM_COUNT`) are accumulated to form a robust median ROI.

 -   **Classification:**
-    -   Once enough frames are collected, the median ROI is computed and passed into the TensorFlow Lite model via predict_frame().
+    -   Once enough frames are collected, the median ROI is computed and passed into the TensorFlow Lite model via `predict_frame()`.
     -   The predicted object category and its confidence are displayed on the camera view.

+### 4. Tray Rotation Simulation

+-   **Tray Rotation:**
+    -   When an object is confirmed, the `simulate_tray_rotation()` function is called.
+    -   The function calculates the shortest path between compartments using a graph and simulates the tray rotation.
+    -   During rotation, detection is disabled, and messages are displayed on the camera view.

-### 4. User Interaction
+### 5. User Interaction

 -   **Real-Time Feedback:**
     The live camera view shows: